 This comprehensive guide shares all of the details on how to make pumpkin spice candles, a DIY pumpkin spice essential oil blend and 3 additional essential oil candle blends, what wax, wick, and container to use, and how to make your homemade scented candle smell stronger.
 Plus, all the tips and tricks I’ve learned making DIY soy candles.

 I know many people who get so excited when autumn arrives to buy scented candles and make their house smell like fall (yes, I’m looking at you, Kate and Cyna).
 But good-quality scented candles can come with a hefty price tag.
-25 quid for fall candles?
+25 bucks for fall candles?
 Yeah, I don’t think so.

 So, let’s get into how to make pumpkin spice scented candles with essential oils and soy wax!

 Below I have listed the exact materials and tools I used to make this pumpkin spice candles DIY: